eigengo/opensourcejournal/changing-history-using-git/git.md

 #Changing History Using Git

 #Introduction

-If you're the person who fixes the repo when your team messes up, this article is for you.
-From removing sensitive information entirely from the repo to how to fix things when someone on your team resets or amends a shared commit, here are some advanced recipes for getting out of sticky situations - along with a review of the basics of changing history in git.
+From entirely removing sensitive information to fixing a reset/amended shared commit, here are some advanced recipes for getting out of sticky situations - along with a review of the basics of changing history in git.

 #Changing History